andrkhar/TheFreeBird/README.md

 3. It is free for all game.

-4. Graphics in the game is done by using simple shapes like triangles, rectangles, poligons of ShapeRenderer only.
+4. Graphics in the game is done by using simple shapes like triangles, rectangles, circles, ellipses of ShapeRenderer only.

 5. The game is fun.